 When is the last time we trembled at the voice of God?

 His holiness reminds us of our lack thereof.
 When Isaiah looked upon God he exclaimed, “I am undone!”

 How true for each one of us.
 God is above all and is to be worshipped as the supreme, omnipotent being in the universe, yet our familiarity with God can dull our senses to His holiness.

 Let us return to the true heart of worship.
 Seeking His presence requires time spent in prayer, bible study and being still to listen to the heart of God.
 Just as God allowed the seraphim to proclaim Isaiah’s iniquity taken away and his sins forgiven, God has made the way through Jesus Christ to forgive our sins through the blood of the Lamb and promises us an abundant life and a life beyond this world.

 What an awesome God we serve!
 How deserving He is of our praise, adoration and worship.
 I am so thankful for the holiness of God!

 When is the last time you trembled at the Word of God?
 Do you recognize the holiness of God in your daily life?

-Take time to read about worshipping God in heaven in Revelation 4.
+Take time to read about worshipping God in heaven in Revelation, chapter 4.
 As you read this chapter, meditate on each verse, and seek to have a greater understanding of God’s holiness.

 God has asked us to be holy as He is holy.
 While we will never be perfect this side of heaven, we can reach toward the goal God has set before us.

-Dear Holy God, forgive me when I forget how truly holy You are.
+Dear Holy God, forgive me when I forget how truly holy you are.
 Help me to move toward holiness in my life, no matter what that requires.
-I am awe struck when I read how You are worshipped in heaven and how holy, righteous and awesome You are.
-Thank You for being my God.
-Thank You for sending Jesus to be my Savior.
-Thank You for the gift of Your Holy Spirit.
+I am awe struck when I read how you are worshipped in heaven and how holy, righteous and awesome you are.
+Thank you for being my God.
+Thank you for sending Jesus to be my Savior.
+Thank you for the gift of the Holy Spirit.
 Amen